-Two rounds of screening will be conducted by the two reviewers (AS and YX) to determine the eligibility of a citation or article.
-Every article will be rated independently by both reviewers and documented on a screening spreadsheet.
-At the end of each round, the ratings will be compared and discrepancies resolved first by consensus between the reviewers or by a third reviewer (NS) if consensus cannot be reached.
+Two rounds of screening will be conducted by the two reviewers documented on a screening spreadsheet.
+At the end of each round, the ratings will be compared and discrepancies resolved first by consensus between the reviewers or by a third reviewer the title and abstract.
+Articles meeting all of the inclusion criteria